usrbinbrain/hidden/README.md

 Hidden fun.

-Put your Linux service behind an onion URL using tor package.
+Share your localhost service behind an onion URL using tor package.

+The `h1dd3n.sh` require `tor` package to perform share of localhost service port.

 ### _Install._